Course Schedule

 - How to Make Changes to the DOM.
 Digital Ocean

-Topic 8: JavaScript: Programming Review & OOP
+Topic 8: JavaScript: Intro to the Language & Programming Review

 Review of JavaScript programming fundamentals and introduction to object-oriented programming concepts in JavaScript.

-JavaScript Programming Review
+Intro to JavaScript + Programming Review

 - Review of JavaScript concepts covered so far